tmartiro/voc-snake/README.md

 cd voc-snake
 ```

-[VOC](https://github.com/vishapoberon/compiler) is an free implementation of the Oberon-2 language and libraries for use on conventional operating systems such as Linux, BSD, Android, Mac and Windows
+[VOC](https://github.com/vishapoberon/compiler) is a free implementation of the Oberon-2 language and libraries for use on conventional operating systems such as Linux, BSD, Android, Mac and Windows

 VOC compiler build
 ```